ryanrolds/bufferpack/README.md

 packing, the string is truncated or padded with 0 bytes as appropriate to make it conform to the specified length.
 When unpacking, the resulting string always has exactly the specified number of bytes.
 As a special case, "0s" means a single, empty string (while "0c" means 0 characters).
+If variable length strings required use the "S" format character, values decoded/encoded this way must be null terminated.

+A name/key can be assigned to each format character using "(name)".
+For unpack to use names each format character in the format string must be assigned a name.
+Example: "S(firstName)S(lastName)B(age)".
+This would result in unpack returning {"firstName": "Ryan", "lastName": "Olds", "age": 28}

 By default, C numbers are represented in network (or big-endian) byte order.
 Alternatively, the first character of the format string can be used to indicate